 IPRM builds on the foundations developed through the Visioning Laurier exercise, the Academic Plan and the Campus Master Plan.
 It operates on the principle that no university can be exceptional in all areas; the university needs to identify the areas that will allow Laurier to thrive, and then fund those areas appropriately.

 IPRM is critically important for the future of the university.
-The process will result in choices about which programs, services and positions to enhance, which to maintain, and which to transform or phase out.
+The process will result in prioritization decisions about the university's programs.
 The strategic allocation of resources can only be achieved by going through a rigorous and academically responsible prioritization process.

 The exercise involves two broad components: resource management and prioritization.

 During resource management, an optimum budget model and resource-allocation process will be developed that will then be utilized to direct resources to the major academic and administrative priorities of the university.